Skip to main content

 Non-MSU Personnel Engaged in Human Subject Research

-If an individual is not otherwise an employee or agent of MSU, is not acting as an employee of any institution with respect to their involvement in the research, and is not key project personnel, the Principal Investigator must notify the MSU HRPP of their involvement in the research so an Individual Investigator Agreement can be completed.
+If an individual engaged in human subject research is not otherwise an employee or agent of MSU and is not acting as an employee of any institution with respect to their involvement in the research, the MSU PI must notify the MSU HRPP of their involvement in the research so it can be determined if an Individual Investigator Agreement (IIA) is needed.

 This policy and procedure supersedes those previously drafted.

 Approved By: Vice President of Research & Graduate Studies on 12-11-2015.
 Revision 1 approved by VP Research & Graduate Studies on 8-3-2017.
+Revision 2 approved by Associate VP Research Regulatory Support on 11-23-2025.